Biktarvy® (BIC/FTC/TAF)

 Pooled Analysis of Resistance to FTC/TAF-Based Regimens in Pediatric Studies

-Study design and demographics5
+Study design and demographics6

-A pooled analysis assessed preexisting drug resistance, treatment-emergent resistance, and the impact of resistance on long-term efficacy within four studies (N=341) that evaluated FTC/TAF-based treatment in pediatric populations.
-Studies included were GSUS3801474 (summarized above; BIC/FTC/TAF), GSUS2920106 (E/C/F/TAF), GSUS2921515 (E/C/F/TAF), and GSUS3111269 (FTC/TAF + third agent; Figure 4).
+A pooled analysis of four studies (N=341) assessed preexisting drug resistance, treatmentemergent resistance, and the impact of resistance on long-term efficacy of FTC/TAF-based treatment in pediatric populations.
+Studies included were GSUS3801474 (summarized above; BIC/FTC/TAF), GSUS2920106 (E/C/F/TAF), GSUS2921515 (E/C/F/TAF), and GSUS3111269 (FTC/TAF + third agent; Figure 6).
 Data for BIC/FTC/TAF-treated participants are summarized below.

 .
-Pooled Analysis of Resistance: Study Design5
+Pooled Analysis of Resistance: Study Design6

-Abbreviation: LOCF=last observation carried forward; VS=virologically suppressed.
+Abbreviation: LOCF=last observation carried forward.

 aIn Cohort 1, FTC/TAF was dosed as 200/25 mg if unboosted and 200/10 mg if boosted; in Cohort 2, Group 1, FTC/TAF was dosed as 200/25 mg if boosted or unboosted; in Cohort 2, Group 2, FTC/TAF was dosed as 120/15 mg if boosted or unboosted.

-Resistance results: participants who received BIC/FTC/TAF5
+Resistance results: participants who received BIC/FTC/TAF6

 Baseline resistance

-Forty-one percent of participants (39/95) who had resistance data at baseline had ≥1 preexisting RAM (Table 8).
+Forty-one percent of participants (39/95) who had resistance data at baseline had ≥1 preexisting RAM (Table 11).

 Participants With Baseline Resistance Data, n/N (%)